-The compiler performs data flow analysis as part of its optimization process, and this information can be used to identify potential problems in the code such as variables being used before being set.
+The compiler performs data flow analysis at optimization level -01 and above.
+You can use this information to identify potential problems in the code such as variables being used before being set.
 However, this is really a by-product of optimization rather than a feature in its own right.
-The data flow analysis that detects used before being set only analyses hardware register use, that is, variables that are held in processor registers.
+The data flow analysis that detects variables being used before being set only analyses hardware register use, that is, variables that are held in processor registers.
 It does not analyze variables or structures that are allocated on the stack, that is, stored in memory rather than in processor registers.